 The numbers of young people entering the youth justice system for the first time continues to decrease.

-Over the last three years, we have worked hard to improve the timeliness and quality of Children's Social Care assessments of the needs of children who are referred to them for support.
+Over the last three years, there have been significant improvements in the timeliness and quality of Children's Social Care assessments of the needs of children who are referred for support.